 (A) The Corporation functioned as the conduit agency in connection with a 2002 Civic Facility Revenue bond issue of the CAIDA in the amount of \$4,390,000.
 The proceeds were utilized to fund a project that includes the construction of various improvements to the Corning Preserve Park.
 The obligation requires monthly payment of interest and the interest rate is adjusted weekly.
 The bonds mature in May 2027.
 The bonds are secured by a letter of credit issued by Key Bank.
-The letter of credit requires principal payments on the outstanding bonds, annually on May 1, in the prescribed amount of \$255,000 in 2024, thus providing for the full amortization of the bonds by the 2027 maturity date.
+The letter of credit required principal payments on the outstanding bonds, annually on May 1, in the prescribed amount of \$255,000 in 2024, thus providing for the full amortization of the bonds by the 2027 maturity date.
 The letter of credit also requires principal payments on the outstanding bonds if certain grant proceeds related to the Corning Preserve Project are received.
-The interest rate at December 31, 2023 was 4.19% (2.06% at December 31, 2022).
+The interest rate at December 31, 2023 was 4.19%.
 The Corning Preserve Project is leased to the Port under a related agreement (see Note 9).

-At December 31, 2023, principal and interest requirements to maturity are as follows:
+At December 31, 2024, there were no remaining principal and interest requirements.